 Ms. Wehnau has lectured on survey research methods, questionnaire design, and cognitive interviewing.
 She is a member of the American Association for Public Opinion Research and has received graduate training through the Joint Program in Survey Methodology, the nation's oldest and largest program offering graduate training in the principles and practices of survey research.

 Nicole L. Sturges, Assistant Director, has been with the Center for Survey Research since 2005.
 She received a Bachelor of Arts degree in Political Science from Clarion University of Pennsylvania and has received graduate training in survey questionnaire design through the Joint Program in Survey Methodology at the University of Maryland.
+Further, Nicole is a member of the American Association for Public Opinion Research.
 She previously served as a Staffing Specialist for Manpower, Inc., and as a Research Assistant for the Capital Region Economic Development Corporation.

 Ms. Sturges leads the Center’s qualitative research team and serves as the primary focus group moderator.
 Additionally, she has extensive experience in questionnaire design, telephone survey programming, and longitudinal survey management.
 Ms. Sturges has also lectured on focus group administration and questionnaire design.

 In addition to her role at the Center for Survey Research, Ms. Sturges also coordinates the Economic Development Course in Pennsylvania.

 Timothy Servinsky, Project Manager, has worked at the Center for Survey Research since 2006.
 He holds a Bachelor of Arts degree in Communication from West Chester University of Pennsylvania.
 Mr. Servinsky has previous experience in marketing and public relations.